 Hope you enjoy this flavorful Leg of Lamb recipe and let us know how it turns out in the comments below.

-More lamb recipe you may like:
+More lamb recipes you may like:

 - Grilled Lamb Chops with Harissa Yogurt

 - Grilled Lamb Kebabs with Herb Salad and Yogurt Sauce

 - Lamb Meatballs with Indian Curry Sauce